How to Write a Request for Proposal (RFP) and for Quotation (RFQ)

 The RFP or RFQ should be structured in a way that clearly and succinctly presents your needs to the vendor.
 Each document will be different depending on the type of company and product you are searching for, but there are some standard sections that should be included in any typical RFP or RFQ.
 Tailor each section for your individual needs:

 - Submission details provide important information for vendors to know such as deadlines, your company mailing address, and a contact person for questions and clarifications.

 - An introduction and executive summary provides prospective vendors with a brief overview of your company and the requirements for your product or service.
 It should be written after the entire document is finished to make it easy for you to summarize the key points.

-- A business overview and background should describe your business, products, and market sector.
+- A business overview and background describes your business, products, and market sector.
 This will help prospective vendors understand the needs you are trying to fill.

 - The detailed specifications should be the longest section of the document.
 For an RFP, it will contain the qualitative measures and requirements that will drive the selection decision.
 For an RFQ this section should provide the quantitative measures you are seeking in the vendor's response.
 Example criterion might include product drawings, engineering tolerances, service levels, milestones, deliverables and timelines, technical or business requirements, software functionality, and hardware requirements.

-- Assumptions and constraints vendors need to be made aware of must be listed in this section.
+- Assumptions and constraints vendors need to be made aware of are listed in this section.
 Failure to be forthright and upfront with the vendor will open the door to renegotiation of the agreement at a later date and the possibility of straining the relationship you have with your vendor.
-Possible topics include travel expenses, upgrade/modification costs, licensing rights, etc.
+Possible topics include travel expenses, upgrade/modification costs, and licensing rights.

 - Any terms and conditions of the contract must be listed in order for the vendor to make a fair and honest response.
 These may include financing options, contract length, renewal options, warranties, delivery penalties, service levels, etc.

-- The final section should be an overview of the selection criteria you will be using to make your decision.
+- Selection criteria on how you'll make your decision is the final section.
 Some companies prefer to keep this information totally confidential, while other companies believe this will help prospective vendors focus on what is important to your company.

 Distribute to Vendors